imker25/samba_exporter/README.md

 ## Installation

-Install the latest [Release](https://github.com/imker25/samba_exporter/releases) by downloading the debian package and installing it.
-For example (Link and Version needs to be adapted to the latest release):
+Install the [latest Release](https://github.com/imker25/samba_exporter/releases/latest) by downloading the debian package and installing it.
+For example:

 ```sh
 wget https://github.com/imker25/samba_exporter/releases/download/0.1.192-pre/samba-exporter_0.1.192-f6b01a7+ubuntu-20.04_amd64.deb
 sudo dpkg --install ./samba-exporter_0.1.192-f6b01a7+ubuntu-20.04_amd64.deb
 ```

+**Hint:** Link and file name needs to be adapted to the latest release.

 By default the prometheus exporter endpoint only listen on localhost.
 To change this behavior update `/etc/default/samba_exporter` according to your needs and restart the `samba_exporter` service.
 See [samba_statusd service](#samba_statusd-service) for details.